Dyex719/karmada/docs/proposals/stateful-failover/stateful-failover-proposal.md

     // It is represented in RFC3339 form(like '2021-04-25T10:02:10Z') and is in UTC
 	FailoverTime *metav1.Time `json:"failoverTime,omitempty"`

-    // clusterFailedFrom represents the cluster name from which the workload failed over from clusterFailedFrom string `json:"clusterFailedFrom,omitempty"`
+    // OriginCluster represents the cluster name from which the workload failed over from OriginCluster string `json:"originCluster,omitempty"`

-    // clusterFailedTo represents the cluster name from which the workload failed over to clusterFailedTo string `json:"clusterFailedTo,omitempty"`
+    // DestinationCluster represents the cluster name from which the workload failed over to DestinationCluster string `json:"destinationCluster,omitempty"`

     // PersistedDuringFailover contains the fields required by the stateful application to resume from that state after failover
 	PersistedDuringFailover []PersistedFailoverItem `json:"persistedFailoverItem,omitempty"`